 - Pleurisy is often associated with the accumulation of fluid between the two layers of pleura, known as pleural effusion.

-- Pleurisy is caused by a variety of conditions, such as infections, TB, congestive heart failure, cancer, pulmonary embolism, and collagen vascular diseases.
+- Pleurisy is caused by a variety of conditions, such as

 - Symptoms of pleurisy include pain in the chest, which is aggravated by breathing in, shortness of breath, and local tenderness.
 This pain can affect the chest cavity in either the front or back of the cavity and sometimes patients have back or shoulder pain.